Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 - [Bootstrap v4.5](https://getbootstrap.com/)
   - Bootstrap was used to give the website a simple, responsive layout.
 - [Google Fonts](https://fonts.google.com/)
-  - Google Fonts was used to add
+  - Google Fonts was used to add the Grandstander and ABeeZee fonts to the site
 - [Font Awesome](https://fontawesome.com/)
-  - Font Awesome was used to add icons for
+  - Font Awesome was used to add icons for...
 - [Git](https://git-scm.com/)
   - Git was used for version control by utilising the terminal in VS Code to commit to Git and push to GitHub.
 - [GitHub](https://github.com/)